mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### `--source-dir`, `-s`

-Specifies the directory of the extension's source code, e.g. when building or running an extension.
-This can be specified as a relative or absolute path, and should always be a string.
+The directory of the extension's source code, e.g., when building or running an extension.
+This can be specified as a relative or absolute path and should always be a string.

 ::: note
-If this is not specified, the default is the directory you are currently inside in your terminal.
+If this is not specified, the default is the active directory in your terminal.
 :::

 Environment variable: `$WEB_EXT_SOURCE_DIR`